-Winters can be hard on RC pilots and models, low temperatures can even lead to such profanity as “Nice weather for flying, but it’s too cold to go out there!”
+Flying FPV in the winter can be hard on RC pilots and models.
+Low temperatures can even lead to such profanity as “Nice weather for flying, but it’s too cold to go out there!”
 Here are a few tips and products that can help you and your quad survive those winter FPV sessions.

 Freezing Temperature = Bad Performance?

 Is cold temperature better for your quad because the motors and battery are less likely to overheat, and the denser air can help propellers to work more efficiently?